fadeoutsoftware/WASDI/docs/javascript/JavascriptTutorialHtml.rst

 For more information, the library method documentation can be found `here <https://wasdi.readthedocs.io/en/latest/typescript/wasdi.html#createworkspace>`_

-Wasdi use a conventional object, the **PrimitiveResult**, as response for, among other, creation calls.
+Wasdi uses a conventional object, the **PrimitiveResult**, as response for, among other, creation calls.
 This object has the following structure :

 .. code-block:: json